Cash 1 Blog

 If a lender repossesses your vehicle, you could be hit with fees to cover the attorney and storage costs.

-A title loan uses your vehicle title as collateral.
+A uses your vehicle title as collateral.
 Defaulting on the loan will often result in the vehicle being repossessed and auctioned to cover the cost of the loan.
 The specifics of the repossession process varies by state.
 Some states require a lender to notify you about defaults within several weeks, but others allow lenders to appear and tow the car away whenever they want.
 Read your contract carefully.

 It is illegal for you to hide your car so that they can't find and repossess it.
 If the lender feels that you have done this, they can claim a breach of the contract and find other legal means to take possession of the car, including bringing in law enforcement.
 It's not worth it.